 How can Mews help your hotel with segmentation?

-You can rely on hospitality technology like Mews Property Management Software to provide reporting and analysis needed to make data-driven decisions.
+You can rely on hospitality technology like Mews Property Management Software to provide the reporting and analysis needed to make data-driven decisions.
 It will help you understand each segment's performance based on historic data and target figures.
 You can also create guest profiles to understand where to focus your business and easily track KPIs to spur growth.

 Conclusion